LeshaTat/local-di-example/README.md

 ## Add Meta for Testing

-Here, we do not export the buildApp function directly.
-Instead, we recommend adding metadata to the App function itself.
-We attach buildApp under the name testGen as metadata to make it clear that this function is intended for testing purposes.
+We can attach buildApp function to the App component under the name testGen as metadata to make it clear that this function is intended for testing purposes.

 ```typescript
 export const App = Object.assign(buildApp(deps), {